A Complete Guide to International Data Privacy Law

 The only thing you’ll need to take care of in the case of no-deal Brexit is your right to transfer personal data through the UK borders.
 Some businesses will likely need to review their data transfer contracts and act as necessary for full compliance.

 Non-EU European Countries

-There is no single federal data privacy law in the United States.
+Despite the calls for federal privacy laws by the tech industry leaders in the US, there is no single federal data privacy law in the country yet.
 US privacy laws apply on a state level and on an industry sector level.

-Federal Trade Commission Rules (FTC Rules) prohibit unfair and deceptive practices on the market, including cases when companies fail to keep their promises listed in privacy policies.
+Federal Trade Commission Rules (FTC Rules) prohibits unfair and deceptive practices on the market, including cases when companies fail to keep their promises listed in privacy policies.